Soyuz (spacecraft): Orbital module

 The forepart of the spacecraft is the orbital module (бытовой отсек), also known as habitation section.
 It houses all the equipment that will not be needed for reentry, such as experiments, cameras or cargo.
 The module also contains a toilet, docking avionics and communications gear.
 Internal volume is 6 m3, living space is 5 m3.
-On the latest Soyuz versions (since Soyuz TM), a small window was introduced, providing the crew with a forward view.
+On later Soyuz versions (since Soyuz TM), a small window was introduced, providing the crew with a forward view.

-A hatch between it and the descent module can be closed so as to isolate it to act as an airlock if needed, crew members exiting through its side port (near the descent module).
+A hatch between it and the descent module can be closed so as to isolate it to act as an airlock if needed so that crew members could also exit through its side port (near the descent module).
 On the launch pad, the crew enter the spacecraft through this port.
 This separation also lets the orbital module be customized to the mission with less risk to the life-critical descent module.
 The convention of orientation in a micro-g environment differs from that of the descent module, as crew members stand or sit with their heads to the docking port.
 Also the rescue of the crew whilst on the launch pad or with the SAS system is complicated because of the orbital module.

 Separation of the orbital module is critical for a safe landing; without separation of the orbital module, it is not possible for the crew to survive landing in the descent module.
 This is because the orbital module would interfere with proper deployment of the descent module's parachutes, and the extra mass exceeds the capability of the main parachute and braking engines to provide a safe soft-landing speed.
 In view of this, the orbital module was separated before the ignition of the return engine until the late 1980s.
 This guaranteed that the descent module and orbital module would be separated before the descent module was placed in a reentry trajectory.
 However, after the problematic landing of Soyuz TM-5 in September 1988 this procedure was changed, and the orbital module is now separated after the return maneuver.
 This change was made as the TM-5 crew could not deorbit for 24 hours after they jettisoned their orbital module, which contained their sanitation facilities and the docking collar needed to attach to Mir.
 The risk of not being able to separate the orbital module is effectively judged to be less than the risk of needing the facilities in it, including the toilet, following a failed deorbit.